“Who is it that can tell me who I am?”

 I grew up in Duluth, attended Grinnell College, and earned my doctorate from Harvard University.
 I’ve taught at Oberlin College, Amherst College, and Gustavus Adolphus College, and held the Post-Doctoral Fellowship in the Humanities at Yale University Library’s Special Collections.

 I now teach at Rhodes College, as well as in many other venues: grade-school tutoring, junior high mentoring, high school lectures, teacher workshops, prison seminars, and adult education courses.
-I also serve as the founding director of the Pearce Shakespeare Endowment, a program that helps keep Shakespeare vibrant today.
-I hope my book does the same.
+Prior to my current appointment as Executive Director of the Spence Wilson Center for the Interdisciplinary Humanities, I served as the founding director of the Pearce Shakespeare Endowment, a program that helps keep Shakespeare vibrant today.

 My scholarship has been recognized by the American Philosophical Society, the Folger Shakespeare Library, the Fulbright Program, the Institute for Research in the Humanities, the Marco Institute, the Mellon Foundation, the National Endowment for the Humanities, the National Humanities Center, and the Newberry Library.